iamarkadyt/aacli/README.md

 - `aws-auth reset` -- Deletes CLI configuration files.
 Might come useful if you decided to erase all configuration to start from scratch.
 - `aws-auth web` -- Opens up a browser tab to authenticate you into the selected AWS environment in AWS web console.
+- `aws-auth sesh` -- Lists all sessions (active and expired) currently located in your encrypted store.
+Useful to check if you need to re-login soon.

 # Project goals